ronakupadhyaya/Horizons-week-03/day1/README.md

 **This route will always return an error**; it is the URL that you are redirected to upon an unsuccessful login.
 If you are getting this every time, make sure that **a)** you are sending the correct email and password and **b)** you are POSTing login information to the login route.

 **Response**: 401 - `{error: "Login failed."}`

+####GET `/posts/error`
+You should not be calling this request manually; you will be redirected to this route if any of your `/posts` requests fail or you are not authorized to access the post routes.

+**Response**: 401 - `{error: "Action not allowed.
+Please authenticate."}`

+### ⚠️ All requests below require authentication.
+You must pass the `AUTH_TOKEN` you receive upon login to the request body.
+Your authorization token you get on login will automatically identify your user account on our system; as long as you are passing in your `AUTH_TOKEN`, there is no need to send extra details such as your user ID.

+_Read more about `AUTH_TOKEN` above, in `POST /users/login`._

+---

 ####GET `/posts` - Authentication required 🔒